Do you have a new bearded dragon, and you’re wondering how to pick it up safely?

 Pro-tip: Don’t wiggle your fingers at all.

-This can make your fingers look like little worms, and the bearded dragon may try to eat them.
+This can make your fingers look like tiny worms, and the bearded dragon may try to eat them.

 #3 Pet The Bearded Dragon